 Social call is a Verifone Network feature where the terminal periodically contacts our TMS to check for newly enabled functionality and updates.
 This ensures the latest settings, software, and card scheme standards are automatically installed.
 How often the terminal contacts TMS can be determined based on your needs and scheduled for a convenient time according to your opening hours.
 This is why we recommend keeping your terminal turned on at all times.

-Auto Update is a feature built into the payment application of Verifone terminals connected to the Paymark network, where the terminal periodically checks for updates and downloads them.
-This ensures the terminal is using the latest EMV kernel and is up to date with Paymark and card scheme standards.
+Auto Update is a feature built into the payment application of Verifone terminals connected to the Worldline network, where the terminal periodically checks for updates and downloads them.
+This ensures the terminal is using the latest EMV kernel and is up to date with Worldline and card scheme standards.

 Thanks to our TMS, when you have an Eftpos NZ Verifone terminal connected to the Verifone network you only need to call one helpdesk for support for both your terminal and network.
 Our network is monitored by our 24/7 IT Operations Centre which works closely with our customer technical support helpdesk.
 This close alignment between our device and network support teams means that on the rare occasion that issues pop up, they are addressed faster and more efficiently.

-Paymark also operate a New Zealand based, 24/7 customer care helpdesk.
-We work closely with Paymark, so even if your Verifone terminal is connected to the Paymark network we can still provide support and updates should there be a Paymark outage.
+Worldline also operates a New Zealand-based, 24/7 customer care helpdesk.
+We work closely with Worldline, so even if your Verifone terminal is connected to the Worldline network we can still provide support and updates should there be a Worldline outage.

 The availability of some payment solutions and services differs between the two networks, for example here are some features exclusive to each network: